ISP Education

 ACADEMIC CULTURE IN THE UNITED STATES OF AMERICA

 One of the hallmarks of U.S. culture is independence and this is also interwoven into their education system.
 The American culture is broad and diverse, as it has been enriched by the values and belief systems of virtually every part of the world.
-From an international student’s perspective, this diversity is very valuable and the exposure broadens the students’ horizon.
+From an international student’s perspective, this diversity is very valuable and the exposure broadens the students’ horizons.

-Overall, the student life in the United States is a unique experience, when compared to what you may have experienced in other countries.
+Overall, student life in the United States is a unique experience, when compared to what you may have experienced in other countries.

 ACADEMIC CULTURE IN CHINA

 Traditional Chinese culture attaches great importance to education as a means of enhancing a person’s worth and career.
-China is known for its long-standing on Arts (Literature, Visual Arts, and Performing Arts), Technology and fostering Competitiveness amongst its intellectuals.
+China is known for its long-standing on Arts (Literature, Visual Arts, and Performing Arts), Technology, and fostering Competitiveness amongst its intellectuals.

 The education system in China is a major vehicle for both inculcating values and teaching needed skills to its people of all ages.